Augustinas Povilaitis: Soviet persecution

 In spring 1940, the Soviet Union heightened its anti-Lithuanian rhetoric and increased diplomatic pressure.
-The Lithuanian government was accused of kidnapping, torturing, and interrogating two Russian soldiers, stationed in Lithuania according to the Soviet–Lithuanian Mutual Assistance Treaty of 1939.
-Minister of the Interior Kazys Skučas and Povilaitis were singled out as the main perpetrators of the provocations.
-Despite Lithuanian repeated pledges to fully investigate the incident, the Soviets kept pressing the charges.
+The Lithuanian government was accused of kidnapping, torturing, and interrogating two Russian soldiers, stationed in Lithuania under the Soviet–Lithuanian Mutual Assistance Treaty of 1939.
+Povilaitis and Minister of the Interior Kazys Skučas were singled out as the main perpetrators of the provocations.
+Despite repeated Lithuanian pledges to fully investigate the incident, the Soviets kept pressing the charges.
 Just before receiving the Soviet ultimatum, Lithuanian government decided to dismiss Povilaitis.
-However, it was not enough and the Lithuanians were presented with the ultimatum, listing three demands.
-The first demand was to put Skučas and Povilaitis on trial.
+However, it was not enough and the Lithuanians were presented with the ultimatum, listing three demands.The first demand was to put Skučas and Povilaitis on trial.

 After Lithuania was occupied by the Soviet Union on 15 June 1940, Skučas and Povilaitis were arrested near Povilaitis' birthplace close to the Lithuanian border with Nazi Germany.
-For a time they were held in Kaunas, but then transported to a prison in Moscow.
+They were held for a time in Kaunas, then transported to a prison in Moscow.
 After a trial Povilaitis was sentenced to death and executed in July 1941.
 For a long time very little was known about his trial or execution.
-His family escaped abroad and thought that Povilaitis was alive and imprisoned in some Soviet Gulag.
-In 1960 the soviet released bits of Povilaitis' interrogation protocols to prove that he conspired with Nazi Germany against the Soviet Union.
-According to the protocols, in February 1940 Povilaitis traveled to Berlin and discussed options of German protection, especially in case of aggression from the Soviets, with Werner Best.
+His family escaped abroad and thought that Povilaitis was alive and imprisoned in some Soviet gulag.
+In 1960 the soviets released bits of Povilaitis' interrogation protocols to prove that he conspired with Nazi Germany against the Soviet Union.
+According to the protocols, in February 1940 Povilaitis traveled to Berlin and discussed options for German protection, especially in case of aggression from the Soviets, with Werner Best.
 Reportedly Germans replied that they could establish a protectorate by September 1940.
-Some Soviet historians used these evidences to justify the Soviet occupation as protection of Lithuania from the Nazis.
+Some Soviet historians have used this evidence to justify the Soviet occupation, as protecting Lithuania from the Nazis.